 Topeka Personal Injury Accident Attorney: Insurance Issues

-Even though the law has substantial penalties for driving an uninsured vehicle it is estimated that 13.8% of all motorists or driving vehicles are without auto insurance.
-As you know if a driver is at fault in an auto accident the liability insurance will step in and pay for the damages up to the policy limit.
-What happens when the driver of fault does not have insurance?
+Even though the law has substantial penalties for driving an uninsured vehicle, it is estimated that 13.8% of all motorists or driving vehicles are without auto insurance.
+As you know, if a driver is at fault in an auto accident, the liability insurance will step in and pay for the damages up to the policy limit.
+What happens when the driver at fault does not have insurance?
 What happens when the driver at fault has a small amount of insurance?

 Kansas law and insurance policies have provisions referred to as uninsured motorists clauses.
 This is a provision in your insurance policy that provides if the other driver at fault is uninsured you may make a claim against your own insurance company, subject to the limits of your own policy.

 In the event the other driver is at fault and he does not have sufficient insurance to cover your claim you have the possibility of making what called an underinsured motorist claim.
 In Kansas, this applies only if your damage exceeds the amount of the liability policy of the driver fault.
 In Kansas, the law determines that the other driver is underinsured if he is carrying less insurance on his vehicle than you are on yours.
 This means if the other driver has a policy of $25,000 and you have a policy of $50,000, you can receive the first $25,000 of your claim from the defendant’s policy and the 2nd $25,000 of your claim from your own company.
 However, if both you and the other driver have the same policy limit, in the law deems that he is not underinsured regardless of how much damage you have incurred.
 So this is good reason when selecting your own insurance policy to have a reasonably high policy limit, as you are actually insuring yourself and your family under the underinsured policy.